Orthopedic Technician Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Orthopedic Technicians, extensive experience does not lead to significantly more money.
-Average salaries for inexperienced employees average out to around $34K, but folks who have five to 10 years of experience earn a higher median of $38K.
-Orthopedic Technicians who work for 10 to 20 years in their occupation tend to earn about $42K.
-In the end, more experience does seem to mean larger paychecks; seasoned Orthopedic Technicians with more than 20 years of experience earn a predictably higher median salary of $49K.
+Orthopedic Technicians do not generally earn higher incomes from more experience in the field.
+Although individuals who have less than five years' experience earn $34K on average, people with five to 10 years benefit from a notably larger average of $40K.
+Orthopedic Technicians who work for 10 to 20 years in their occupation tend to earn about $44K.
+In the end, more experience does seem to mean larger paychecks; seasoned Orthopedic Technicians with more than 20 years of experience earn a predictably higher median salary of $50K.